-- ► The system which carries out network modelling activities in real-time to manage network constraints utilising flexible network assets, flexible connections, and flexibility services. - ► The Merit Order Management (MOM) system, which sets out the order in which resources are to be dispatched when a network constraint has been detected.
+- The system which carries out network modelling activities in real-time to manage network constraints utilising flexible network assets, flexible connections, and flexible services. - The Merit Order Management (MOM) system, which sets out the order in which resources are to be dispatched when a network constraint has been detected.

-Figure 4.1: ANM system architecture
+Figure 6: ANM system architecture